neelsomani/known-falsehood-mechinterp/README.md

 * World-knowledge correctness is orthogonalized from epistemic stance.
 * Consequence questions are designed so that correct answers depend on how the premise is licensed, not on real-world truth.

 This lets us ask whether the model tracks assumed truth value independently of content and knowledge.
+We generate the raw `dataset/facts.csv` file (committed to the repo) via the prompts `dataset/FACT_SET_RAW_PROMPT.txt` and `dataset/CONSEQUENCE_TEST.txt`.

 1) Build the derived dataset files from the wide facts CSV:
    ```bash